ahmad-abouamoun/BalanceBeam/README.md

 ###  BalanceBeam is built using the following technologies:

 - This project uses the [React framework](https://react.dev/) framework.
-React is a powerful library for building user interfaces on the web.
-It enables us to create dynamic, responsive, and efficient web applications using a component-based approach.
+React is a powerful library for building user interfaces on the web, and it uses [Redux](https://redux-toolkit.js.org/) for state management.

 - This project uses the [Three.js library](https://threejs.org/), a powerful JavaScript framework for creating 3D graphics on the web.
 Three.js simplifies the process of rendering 3D scenes, models, and animations by providing an extensive API and tools that run directly in the browser.
 With Three.js, you can build immersive experiences like interactive 3D applications, virtual reality environments, and much more, all without requiring specialized software.